 Major facilities opened during the early 1990s included the Visual Arts Building, Williams Theatre and the Engineering, Technology, and Computer Science Building.
 A new campus facilities master plan was completed in 1995, and IPFW’s first Strategic Plan was completed that same year.
 The Science Building opened in 1998.

 IPFW proactively grew its facilities to handle the swelling ranks of students, which totaled over 10,500 by 2000.
-The Willis Family Bridge, dedicated in fall 2003, connected the main campus to the new Waterfield Campus across Crescent Avenue.
+The Crescent Avenue Bridge, dedicated in fall 2003, connected the main campus to the new Waterfield Campus across Crescent Avenue.
 Student Housing on the Waterfield Campus opened in fall 2004, giving students their first opportunity to both live and learn at IPFW.
 Student Housing expanded when two more buildings opened in fall 2007.

 The John and Ruth Rhinehart Music Center opened in fall 2007.
 The Holiday Inn at IPFW and the Coliseum joined the campus family in 2008.